 Even fortified grain-fed dairy products can't come close to the naturally occurring nutrition in grass-fed products.

 One easy way to start working grass-fed dairy into your family's rotation?
 Mac and cheese.
-Recently introduced into their all-organic lineup, Annie’s Homegrown Organic Grass Fed Mac & Cheese contains ingredients with brainpower nutrients that blow most boxed macaroni and cheese brands out of the water.
+Annie’s Homegrown Organic Grass Fed Mac & Cheese contains ingredients with brainpower nutrients that blow most boxed macaroni and cheese brands out of the water.

 Unlike that day-glo orange “cheese product” powder, Annie’s cheese has no artificial colors and flavors.
 Made with grass-fed dairy from farmers they trust (and know by name!), this mac and cheese tastes just like the blue box kind you grew up with, but without the unwanted additives and artificial flavors.
 A nutritious kid-favorite?
 It's a no-brainer!